occar421/my-slack-addiction-treatment/README.md

 Required.
 It modifies Slack app in the directory.

-### `--css-url`
+### `--css-base-url`

 Required.
-It injects CSS text fetched from the URL.
-Default is CSS file in this (root) repository.
+It injects CSS text fetched from the URL based on this option.

 ## Tips

 You can use Dev Tools by running `/slackdevtools` Slack command (like`/remind`).

-You can serve local css file with `deno run --allow-read --allow-net https://deno.land/x/serve/mod.ts --cors`.
+You can serve local css file with `deno run --allow-read --allow-net https://deno.land/x/serve/mod.ts --cors --port 8080` and `deno run run.ts --slack-dir $env:LOCALAPPDATA\slack --css-base-url http://localhost:8080/`